Salesforce

 1. On the Cookie Consent menu, select Templates.
 The Templates screen appears.

-2. Hover over the row for the template you want to delete until the Context Menu icon button appears.
+2. Click the Context Menu icon context_menu_v3.png for the template you want to delete.
+The Context menu appears.

 3. On the Context menu, select Delete Template.
-A confirmation dialog appears.
+A confirmation modal appears.

 4. Click the Delete button.